jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.11.9 LasToAscii

-Converts one or more LAS files into ASCII text files.
+Converts one or more LAS files into ASCII text files..

 *Parameters*: